 A House committee recently considered for the first time a bill that would prohibit the use of identifying information, such as a Social Security number, in the employment application process for most Ohio employers.

 Welcome to Toledo Legal News

-Many young hunters found success during Ohio’s 2016 youth spring wild turkey season after 1,564 birds were harvested, according to the Ohio Department of Natural Resources (ODNR).
+Ohio hunters checked 17,793 wild turkeys during the combined 2016 spring wild turkey hunting season and youth wild turkey hunting season, April 16-May 15, according to the Ohio Department of Natural Resources (ODNR).

 Ohio Attorney General Mike DeWine announced recently that an officer with the Richfield Police Department has been charged with a felony count of theft in office for allegedly stealing more than $25,000 from his department's "Shop with a Cop" program.

 Head Coach T.J.
 Buchholz continued to put his stamp on the soccer program with the completion of his first spring season working with the Rockets.
 The squad competed in five matches and Buchholz evaluated where his team currently stands.